AP-24110010434/CodeAlpha_task2/README.md

 - Random Forest Classification

 The audio files are processed to extract MFCC features, which are then used to train a machine learning model for emotion classification.
+Due to Github Storage limitations only a sample of the RAVDESS DATASET (Actor_24) is included, but for the output I have included all Actor_01 to Actor_24

 ---